cellfade/weather-react/README.md

 5. Properly cache geoLoacation in localStorage
 6. Include Highs and Lows on currentCard
 7. Include Highs and Lows on forecastCards
+8. Add return/enter button to search for new city (just onClick currently)

 # TODOs
 1. Maybe include high and lows on larger currentCard